nhejazi/nhejazi/README.md

   a statistical science research group focused on developing novel theory, methods, algorithms, and open-source software for causal-analytic and statistical learning techniques.
-Work in my group is inspired directly by and tied to open, real-world questions in the biomedical and public health sciences.
+Work in my group is inspired directly by and tied to data-driven, real-world questions in the biomedical and public health sciences.
 - A while ago, I co-created and served as a core developer for the [TLverse project](https://github.com/tlverse), an open-source software ecosystem of